ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_assets/delete.rst

 Delete Victim Assets
 --------------------

-The basic format for deleting a Victim Asset is:
+Send a request in the following format to delete a Victim Asset:

 .. code::

     DELETE /v3/victimAssets/{victimAssetId}

-For example, the following query will delete the Victim Asset with ID 1:
+For example, the following request will delete the Victim Asset whose ID is 1:

 .. code::